Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

-To appreciate the importance of studying the equi-skew case, it is useful to recall that elliptical copulas possess two forms of symmetry: \emph{exchangeability} and \emph{radial symmetry}.
-In the equi-skew setting where $\beta_1=\beta_2=b\in\RR$, the copula $C_{\mathrm{nm}}(\rho,(b,b),F)$ retains the exchangeability of elliptical copulas, yet it breaks their radial symmetry.
-Therefore, the equi-skew setting is useful when allowing radial asymmetry is sufficient or when one wishes to maintain exchangeability within the model.
-Moreover, imposing equi-skewness naturally reduces the number of parameters within this class of skew-elliptical copulas, which is particularly advantageous in high-dimensional applications where parsimony is crucial for practical implementation and interpretation.\footnote{For example, both \cite{Christoffersen2012} and \cite{OhPatton2023} use the GH skew-$t$ copula under equi-skewness or grouped equi-skewness assumptions in their high-dimensional applications.}
+To appreciate the relevance of the equi-skew case, it is helpful to recall that elliptical copulas exhibit two key forms of symmetry: \emph{exchangeability} and \emph{radial symmetry}.
+In the equi-skew setting where $\beta_1=\beta_2=b\in\RR$, the copula $C_{\mathrm{nm}}(\rho,(b,b),F)$ preserves the exchangeability property of elliptical copulas, but it no longer retains radial symmetry.
+Therefore, the equi-skew specification is useful in situations where radial asymmetry is desirable while exchangeability remains important.
+In addition, imposing equi-skewness reduces the number of parameters in this class of copulas, a feature that is especially valuable in high-dimensional applications, where parsimony is crucial for both estimation and interpretability.
+For example, both \cite{Christoffersen2012} and \cite{OhPatton2023} use the GH skew-$t$ copula under equi-skewness or grouped equi-skewness assumptions in their high-dimensional applications.

-The following proposition presents the expressions and properties of Kendall's tau and Spearman's rho for the bivariate normal location-scale mixture copula under equal skewness.
-Since both rank correlations are invariant under a sign change of the skewness vector, as noted in Proposition~\ref{prop:MN-tau-S-properties}~(ii), we shall, without loss of generality, focus on the $b>0$ case in the discussion.
+Corollary~\ref{cor:equi-skewness-MN} to Theorem~\ref{thm:MN-tau-S} presents the formulas and properties of Kendall's tau and Spearman's rho for the copula $C_{\mathrm{mn}}(\rho,(b,b),F)$ with equi-skewness.
+Since both rank correlations are invariant under a sign change of $b$ (Proposition~\ref{prop:MN-tau-S-properties}~(ii)), the results in Corollary~\ref{cor:equi-skewness-MN} focuses on $b>0$.